 Funding your studies

 Continuing with higher education is not for everyone.
-While some people may have enjoyed the university experience, the idea of studying, writing papers, revising and taking exams may not be a very appealing prospect.
+While some people may have enjoyed the university experience, the idea of studying, writing papers, revising and taking photos, may not be a very appealing prospect.

 Climbing the career ladder or pursuing a more entrepreneurial endeavour could turn out to be much more beneficial.
-It all depends on your priorities, interests, and goals (and how your finances are looking).
+It depends on your priorities, interests, and goals (and how your finances are looking).